agatan/coco/README.md

 ### expected

 `coco::expected` is a type that represents an errorable value.
-It has a valur or an error.
+It has a value or an error.

 ```c++
 #include <coco/expected.hpp>